SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 => cds init --help
 ```

 Amongst other things, you should see a `--modules` option to specify a list of modules to be created when the project is initialized, and also a `--verbose` option.
-The options `--mta`, `--db-technology` and `--insecure` are related to deployment to Cloud Foundry and access management in that context. `--skip-sample-models` avoids the creation of sample skeleton files which you will build step by step in this CodeJam yourself.
+The options `--mta`, `--db-technology` and `--insecure` are related to deployment to Cloud Foundry and access management in that context. `--skip-sample-models` avoids the creation of sample CDS source files which you will build step by step in this CodeJam yourself.

-:point_right: Use all of these options to initialize a new project directory thus:
+:point_right: Use all of these options to initialize a new project directory called `bookshop` thus:

 ```sh
 user@host:~